 Ingredients For Maple Mustard Salmon

-- Salmon fillets: Look for fillets similiar in size so they finish cooking at the same time.
+Salmon fillets: Look for fillets similar in size so they finish cooking at the same time.
 (You can use fillets with or without the skin for this recipe.)

 How To Make Maple Mustard Salmon In The Oven

-3. Glaze your salmon.
+3. Prepare the salmon.
 Then place the salmon fillets in your prepared dish and brush them with your glaze.
 (If using fillets with the skin on, place your salmon skin side down in the dish.)
 Then sprinkle each fillet with salt, pepper, paprika and dried dill (if using).

-You can’t go wrong when it comes to side dishes for this glazed salmon!
+This glazed salmon has sweet and savory notes that pair perfectly with almost any side dish!
 Think simple roasted veggies like broccoli, asparagus and carrots.
-Or any type of potatoes (regular, baby or sweet potatoes) would be amazing with it too!
-We usually serve ours with my citrus and pomegranate kale salad during the fall/winter months or my peach and blueberry kale salad during spring and summer.
-It’s soo good!
+Or any type of roasted potatoes (regular, baby or sweet potatoes) would be amazing too!
+We usually serve ours with my citrus and pomegranate kale salad during the fall and winter months or my peach and blueberry kale salad during spring and summer.
+It’s so good!

 - How do I know when my salmon is done baking?
 Your salmon should flake easily with a fork and be a pink-orangish color throughout.

 - Can I save my leftover salmon?
 Absolutely!
-Simply place your leftover fillets in an air tight container and keep them stored in the refrigerator.
+Place your leftover fillets in an air tight container and keep them stored in the refrigerator.
 They should stay good for up to 3-4 days if stored properly.

 Why you’ll love this glazed salmon recipe!

 - An easy weeknight dinner!
-With very little prep work, dinner can be ready in less than 15 minutes!
+From start to finish, this dish is ready in 15 minutes!

 Need it gluten free?
 Great news, it already is!